dmbarbour/glas/docs/GlasProg.md

 * `(%an.profile Chan)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
 This may benefit from dynamic virtual channels (tbd).
 * `(%an.chan.scope TL)` - a simple prefix rewrite on Chan names for Operation.
 * `(%an.arity In Out)` - express the data stack arity for a subprogram.
 Represents reading 'In' elements and writing 'Out' elements.
 Operation may read and write fewer so long as balance is maintained.
-* `(%an.data.wrap RegisterName)` - support for abstract data types.
-The RegisterName determines access control and valid scope for escape analysis.
-Wraps top item on data stack.
-Operation must be a no-op.
+* `(%an.data.wrap RegisterName)` - Support for abstract data types.
+Wraps top item on data stack, such that it cannot be observed until unwrapped.
+Operation should be a no-op.
+The RegisterName provides identity and access control, and also determines valid scope or lifespan (the data should not be stored to a register that is longer-lived than the named register).
-  * `(%an.data.unwrap RegisterName)` - unwrap previously wrapped data
+  * `(%an.data.unwrap RegisterName)` - unwrap previously wrapped data.
+This is an error if the data was not previously wrapped with the same register.
+A compiler can eliminate wrap/unwrap pairs based on static analysis.
-  * `(%an.data.wrap.linear RegisterName)` - as wrap, but also marks the abstract data as linear, forbidding copy or drop until the data is unwrapped.
+  * `(%an.data.wrap.linear RegisterName)` - as wrap, but also marks as linear.
+Linearity applies until unwrapped.
+Efficient dynamic enforcement requires metadata bits.
   * `(%an.data.unwrap.linear RegisterName)` - corresponding unwrap for linear data.

-Nice to haves:
+* `(%an.reg.reject (List of Prefix))` - forbid reference to registers whose prefixes are listed.
+Can be implemented as a specialized scope rule over Operation, applying to registers only.
+Useful to hide registers from a public interface.
+  * `(%an.reg.accept (List of Prefix))` - forbid reference to registers whose prefixes are not listed.

+Future development:
 * hiding parts of data or environment as lightweight types
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.
 * 'static' types in type declarations.